 Backlog refinement is the process of adding new user stories to the backlog, re-sequencing existing stories as needed, creating estimates of effort for previously un-estimated stories, and decomposing large stories into smaller stories or tasks.

 Scrum trainer and consultant Roman Pilcher explains the significance of backlog refinement to the agile development process: “Grooming the product backlog collaboratively creates a dialogue within the scrum team and between the team and the stakeholders.
 It removes the divide between “the business” and “the techies.”
 It eliminates wasteful handoffs, and avoids miscommunication and misalignment.
 Requirements are no longer handed off to the team; the team members co-author them.
 This increases the clarity of the requirements, leverages the scrum team’s collective knowledge and creativity, and creates buy-in and joint ownership.”

 Scrum Alliance founder Ken Schwaber recommends that teams allocate 5% of their time to revisiting and tending to the backlog.

-Plots units of work that remain to accomplish (Y axis) against units of time (X axis).
-In Scrum, the Burn Down Chart is a key artifact.
+Burndown charts plot units of work that remain to accomplish (y-axis) against units of time (x-axis).
+In scrum the burndown chart is commonly used to track and forecast progress.

 The trend line on a release burndown chart will generally trend downward.
 However, if new items are added to the release backlog, then the total points remaining may go up.

-The Release Burn Down Chart is the primary tool a team has for visualizing their velocity, the average number of points they accomplish during an iteration.
+The release burndown chart is the primary tool a team has for visualizing their “velocity”, which is the average number of points they accomplish during an iteration.

 The initial point value of work remaining in a sprint burndown chart derives from the backlog items the team commits to during the sprint.
 Work remaining is generally graphed daily.
 The number of points the team undertakes is based on their established team velocity, i.e., the number of points they routinely have completed historically.